 “Productivity and efficiency are in the driver’s seat of the competitiveness wagon.
 Companies in those countries are increasing their efforts to minimize their environmental impact and provide a strong organizational structure for workforces to thrive,” said Bris.

-IMD also releases several other reports, one of which is its annual World Talent Report.
+The IMD releases several other reports, one of which is its annual World Talent Report.
 It ranks countries based on their ability to attract, develop, and train talent.

 A New Reason for Thailand to Compete

-The Philippines and Indonesia are the last two of the five nations in ASEAN ranked by IMD.
+The Philippines and Indonesia are the last two of the five nations in ASEAN ranked by the IMD.
 The former rose by one spot from 42 to 41, while the latter slid from 37 to 42.

-- Why India Will be the World’s Largest Economy - 03/08/2017
+- Will the Korean Economy Outgrow Japan’s? - 24/09/2017